-These regional staff members lead Local Governance Committees (LGCs), which are comprised of appointed members from each coastal community within a subregion, including municipal officials, members of non-profit organizations, state and local governments, and the public at large.
+These regional staff members lead Local Governance Committees (LGCs), which are comprised of appointed members from each coastal community within a subregion, including municipal officials, members of non-profit organizations, state and local governments, and the public.
 LGCs are responsible for identifying priority needs within the community and devising projects that implement CCMP goals.
-Through this close relationship with municipalities MBP is able to successfully complete projects and improve the overall health of the Bays.
+Through this close relationship with municipalities, MassBays is able to successfully complete projects to improve the estuarine health of Massachusetts and Cape Cod Bays.

-MBP is governed by a Management Committee comprised of members of LGCs, CZM, EPA, and other partners.
-It meets three times a year along with MBP and MBEA staff.
+MassBays is governed by a Management Committee comprised of members of LGCs, CZM, EPA, and other partners.
+It meets four times a year along with MassBays staff.
 The Management Committee is accountable to the EPA Regional Administrator and the Secretary of the Executive Office of Energy and Environmental Affairs to carry out the charge of program implementation and make recommendations in accordance with its charge and applicable laws, ordinances and regulations.
 Click here to find the Management Committee's Structure and Operational Procedures, updated in April 2013.